 Are you low on vitamin D?
-Should you be taking a vit D supplement?
+Should you be taking a vitamin D supplement?
 I’m here to clear up the confusion.

 Looking at the Data on Vitamin D